Glacitecture-Studios/glacitecture-docs/content/syncra-engine/blog/post1.md

 The Syncra Editor is being built using Godot, leveraging its powerful scene system and scripting capabilities.
 The editor will provide a timeline-based interface for creating and editing levels, allowing users to place notes, adjust their properties, and visualize the timing of the level.

 The core features of the Syncra Editor include:
-- **Timeline View**: A visual representation of the level's timing, allowing users to see the placement of notes in relation to the music.
+- **Timeline View**: A visual representation of the level's timing, allowing users to see the placement of notes relative to the music.
 - **Note Placement**: A system for placing notes on the timeline, with support for different note types and properties.
 - **Property Editor**: A panel for adjusting the properties of selected notes, including position, timing, and custom attributes.
 - **Project Management**: A system for creating, saving, and loading Syncra projects, allowing users to manage their levels and assets easily.